A data-driven interpretation of the stability of molecular crystals: Results and Discussion

 The strongest contributions are found in 1,2-Di(2-pyridyl)ethylene (\CCDC{FIBHOP}) in a succinic acid molecule (\figref{fig:carb}(a)) that forms two sets of supramolecular synthons: one homosynthon with the other succinic acid (\figref{fig:carb}(b)), and one heterosynthon with the pyridine group (consistent with the literature on the strength of carboxylic-pyridine interactions\cite{vishweshwar_recurrence_2002,shattock_hierarchy_2008,chen_preferred_2016}).
 Interestingly, this crystal also contains one of the most weakly interacting groups (\figref{fig:carb}(b)), in the second succinic acid molecule that only participates in the single homosynthon.

 Carboxylic acids form the strongest cohesive interactions when participating in multiple synthons, particularly heterosynthons (and typified by \figref{fig:carb}(a) and (c), and noted in earlier literature \cite{leiserowitz_molecular_1976}).
 Moving to the right, we see the contribution decrease commensurate to the number of interactions.
-For example, in 3,5-Pyrazoledicarboxylic acid (\CCDC{SEPNUX}, \figref{fig:carb}(d)), there are two carboxylic acid groups that have drastically different energy contributions -- one that forms a doublet homosynthon and the other is without direct interaction.
+For example, in 3,5-Pyrazoledicarboxylic acid (\CCDC{SEPNUX}, \figref{fig:carb}(d)), there are two carboxylic acid groups that have drastically different energy contributions -- one that forms a doublet homosynthon and the other is without close contacts.
 In an extreme case (\CCDC{CARCAZ}, \figref{fig:carb}(f)), the carboxylic acid group is prevented from interacting due to the bulkiness of the overall molecule, leading to a neutral contribution.

 An interesting success of this energy assignment is the ability to identify stabilizing motifs in otherwise unstable or metastable crystals.
-For this reference DFT method, 1,4-Naphthalene-dicarboxylic acid (\CCDC{NAPDCX}, \figref{fig:carb}(e)) has an overall positive lattice energy, yet we can clearly identify a binding interaction between carboxylic acid groups.
+This is the case for \CCDC{NAPDCX} (\figref{fig:carb}(e)), an unstable 1,4-Naphthalene-dicarboxylic acid that has an overall positive lattice energy at ambient pressure and temperature\footnote{Of the approximately 3'200 crystals studied in this article, only 23 have a positive lattice energy.
+This is covered in more detail in Appendix A3}.
+Despite this instability, we can clearly identify a binding interaction between carboxylic acid groups.